Breadcrumb

 UN Library and Archives

-- Library research assistance in-person is suspended.
+- Library research assistance in-person requires reservation.
 Research assistance online via the virtual service desk may experience delays.

 - Requests for acquisitions from Member States continue to be accepted but may only be processed if funding becomes available.